olahol/react-tagsinput/README.md

 Specify the wrapper className.
 Default is `react-tagsinput`.

+##### focusedClassName

+Specify the class to add to the wrapper when the component is focused.
+Default is `react-tagsinput--focused`.

 ##### tagProps

 Props passed down to every tag component.
 Defualt is: `{className: 'react-tagsinput-tag', classNameRemove: 'react-tagsinput-remove'}`.